 It is now more than 250 years since Nano Nagle walked the streets of Cork.
-Her influence through the Presentation Sisters in these two centuries has stretched far beyond any limits she herself could have imagined.
-This icon presents, with all the power of symbols and color, what mere words can only do inadequately.
+Her influence through the Presentation Sisters has stretched far beyond any limits she herself could have imagined.
+This icon presents, with all the power of symbol and color, what mere words can only do inadequately.

-The artist, Desmond Kyne, has chosen a youthful image of Nano Nagle to occupy the center panel, which is alive with color.
+The artist, Desmond Kyne, chose a youthful image of Nano Nagle to occupy the center panel which is alive with color.
 Nano stands in calm majesty, and suggests both patience and endurance.
 In the center of the icon is the image of the Sacred Heart, treated here in an imaginative and probably unfamiliar way.
 The Sacred Heart was Nano Nagle’s central devotion.

-The original life-size icon can be found at the Nano Nagle Center, Ballygriffin, County Cork, Ireland.
+The original icon is at Nano Nagle Center, Ballygriffin, County Cork, Ireland.